 Anno Domini 1630, March 29, Monday.
 [Easter Monday.]
 Riding at the Cowes, near the Isle of Wight, in the Arbella, a ship of three hundred and fifty tons..."
-So begins one of the most famous journals ever written, a journal which remains a treasure mine of information for historians of New England.
+So begins one of the most famous journals ever written, a journal that remains a treasure mine of information for historians of New England.

 Eventually, of course, the Puritans reached Massachusetts.
-There Winthrop was for nine years a somewhat dictatorial governor and for ten years deputy-governor.
+There Winthrop was for nine years a somewhat dictatorial governor and for ten years deputy governor.
 He considered democracy unbiblical and was once impeached but escaped censure.
 According to his journal, he asked leave to speak, saying, "...I am well satisfied; I was publicly charged and I am publicly and legally acquitted, which is all I did expect or desire.
-And though this be sufficient for my justification before men, yet not so before God, who has seen so much amiss in my dispensations (and even in this affair) as calls me to be humble."
+And though this be sufficient for my justification before men, yet not before God, who has seen so much amiss in my dispensations (and even in this affair) as calls me to be humble."

 John Winthrop maintained his sporadic journal entries until 1649.